lab156/fabsTeX/README.md

 ```shell
 https://github.com/lab156/fabsTeX.git
 ```

-## Outline of the general algorithm:
+## Outline:
+The shell script [tex/fabsTeX.sh](https://github.com/lab156/fabsTeX/blob/master/tex/fabsTeX.sh) does the following:
-At this point, we should have a `tex` document which is user supplied.
+(Assuming we have a `tex` document which is user-supplied.)

 ### Processing of the TeX file: